TENT: A Declarative Slice Spraying Engine for Performant and Resilient Data Movement in Disaggregated LLM Serving: Operational Case Studies with Mooncake TE

-As Mooncake TE became the default transfer engine within our LLM serving stack, its deployment expanded to encompass thousands of GPUs spanning multiple generations, vendors, and interconnect technologies.
-Modern servers in this fleet integrate a complex hierarchy of fabrics: \textit{dedicated GPU-to-GPU links} (e.g., NVLink~\cite{nvlink2025}, AMD Infinity Fabric~\cite{amd2025}, Ascend UB~\cite{liao2025ub}), \textit{CPU-bypass paths} (e.g., GPUDirect Storage~\cite{gds2025}), and \textit{rack-scale fabrics} (including Multi-Node NVLink (MNNVL) and multi-rail RDMA), as shown in Figure~\ref{fig:intra-network}.
-These links exhibit sharp disparities in bandwidth, latency, reachability, and NUMA affinity.
-Furthermore, as clusters increasingly mix accelerator generations, not all memory regions are equally reachable from every fabric.
+Existing communication engines (e.g., UCX, NIXL, NCCL) adhere to an \textit{imperative path-selection model} where applications commit to a fixed backend stack at compilation or initialization.
+They assume that: (1) connectivity is a static, transitive property of an endpoint pair; (2) path selection can be resolved via hard-coded heuristics at initialization; and (3)~the application manages the connection lifecycle.

-Existing engines (e.g., Mooncake TE~\cite{qin2025mooncake}, NIXL~\cite{nixl2025}, UCCL~\cite{uccl_transport}, and DLSlime~\cite{DLSlime2025}) were designed for relatively homogeneous environments, adhering to an \textit{imperative path-selection model} where applications commit to a fixed backend stack at compilation or initialization.
+As illustrated in Figure~\ref{fig:intra-network}, our operations of a massive, disaggregated LLM serving fleet proves these assumptions no longer hold.
+The hierarchical coexistence of scale-up NVLink networks and scale-out RDMA networks introduces structural boundaries that static models cannot traverse.
 As hardware diversity increased, the rigidity of this model manifested as significant operational bottlenecks.
 This section details three representative challenges that motivated the design of \projectname.